FMI

 2.5.2.
 Role experiment

-If a related file with role experiment is given, the expectation is that the set of experiments defined in the file can be performed on the FMU just using the resources present in the FMU.
+If a related file with main role experiment is given, the expectation is that the set of experiments defined in the file can be performed on the FMU just using the resources present in the FMU.

 For files with type application/x-ma-ls-experiments, i.e. EXP files, the experiment is performed as specified in Appendix A, using the format defined therein.